We are committed to protecting the privacy and security of your personal information.

 3.3 We will also use the personal information we hold about you for the following reasons:

 - To assess the quality of UK research in line with the Research Excellence Framework (REF).
-Further information in relation to REF data collection can be found here

 - To respond to requests for information from outside organisations, such as HEFCW, HEFCE, HESA, ATHENA Swan and the Welsh Language Commissioner.
-Click here for further information about how your personal data is used by HESA.

 - To keep a an accurate account of meetings in University minutes

-In this case the legal basis that we will be relying upon to process your personal information will be because it is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller
+In this case the legal basis that we will be relying upon to process your personal information will be because it is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller or because it is necessary for compliance with a legal obligation

 3.4 We will also use the personal information we hold about you for the following reasons: